Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 • Store credentials in Vault and use process substitution to keep them off disk entirely

-• The built-in ClusterRoles are a solid starting point — inspect them before building from scratch
+• Built-in ClusterRoles are a solid starting point — inspect them before building from scratch

 NAXS Labs